GeorgeHernandez/GeorgeHernandez/Opinions.md

 - Floating Point Marker > Comma
 - TOML > YAML > JSON > XML
 - `!=` > `<>`
-- 1 space between sentences > 2 spaces
+- 1 space between sentences > 2 spaces.
+Exceptions: You have been wired by typewriter classes or your system requires otherwise (e.g. Linux `fmt -u`).
 - HTML > XHTML
 - My physical keyboard preferences:
   - Layout: US QWERTY with at least 104 keys.
 I'm used to this and know where everything is.